rodrigoCucick/spinshare-search/README.md

-# spinshare-search
+# Spinshare Search
-An alternative app to search and download custom charts for Spin Rhythm XD
+An alternative app to search and download custom charts for Spin Rhythm XD.